hdShang/arxiv-daily/docs/cs-AI/2025-06-25/papers/250620415v1-sv-llm-an-agentic-approach-for-soc-security-verification-using-large.md

 ---
 layout: default
-title: SV-LLM: An Agentic Approach for SoC Security Verification using Large Language Models
+title: "SV-LLM: An Agentic Approach for SoC Security Verification using Large Language Models"
 ---

 # SV-LLM: An Agentic Approach for SoC Security Verification using Large Language Models